aafragpy/aafragpy/README.md

 ---

-If you are using `aafragpy`, please cite us as:
+If you are using aafragpy, please cite us as:

 TBA